 Treatment for nausea and vomiting usually involves medications to decrease the nausea and fluid replacement for dehydration.

-Vomiting and Nausea Home Remedies
+What are Vomiting and Nausea Home Remedies?

 The mainstay of home nausea remedies is to drink fluids.
 Fluid intake helps correct electrolyte imbalance, which may stop the vomiting.
 Drinking fluids prevents dehydration, which is the main side effect of excessive vomiting.